 Short-Term Cocaine Effects

-Odds of an ischemic stroke are greatly increased within the first 24 hours of using cocaine.
+The odds of an ischemic stroke are greatly increased within the first 24 hours of using cocaine.
 This silent killer can occur at any time after an individual uses cocaine.

 Long-Term Effects of Cocaine

 Arrhythmia, ulcers, abdominal pain, nausea, and headaches are some of the long-term effects of using cocaine.
 Users also frequently experience kidney damage.
 When users snort this white, powdery substance, it can irritate the nasal septum, which causes nosebleeds and a hoarse throat.
 Injecting the drug can collapse veins, cause allergic reactions and leave telltale puncture marks.